MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 In general, we recommend that you use `-Select` to limit the properties returned by a query to those needed by your app.
 This is especially true of queries that might potentially return a large result set.
 Limiting the properties returned in each row will reduce network load and help improve your app's performance.

  In `v1.0`, some Azure AD resources that derive from [directoryObject](/graph/api/resources/directoryobject), like [user](/graph/api/resources/user) and [group](/graph/api/resources/group), return a limited, default subset of properties on reads.
-For these resources, you must use `select` to return properties outside of the default set.
+For these resources, you must use `-Select` to return properties outside of the default set.

 ## Top parameter